-As California recall voting closes, Newsom holds edge in exit polls
+Gavin Newsom is projected to prevail in his effort to remain in office

 Biden won California by almost 30 percentage points, and recalling Newsom for a Republican governor was never going to be easy.

 Newsom and many state Democrats made sure that no prominent party member ran to replace him, leaving the ticket almost entirely Republican and with zero elected Democrats.
+Exit polls also showed that Latinos, who comprise close to a third of the state electorate, voted strongly to keep Newsom in office.

 Party loyalty runs high here.